Luke460/force-feedback-manager/README.md

    - Follow the specific instructions provided in the documentation to use the LUT file in your simulation games, such as "Assetto Corsa" and "Assetto Corsa Competizione".

 ### ⚠️ Important Note
 Sometimes, the *ForceFeedbackManager.exe* file may be flagged as a virus by some antivirus software.
-In such cases, you can:
+In such cases, you have 3 options:

- - Add an exception in your antivirus software;
+ 1) Add an exception in your antivirus software;

- - Build the executable file yourself:
+ 2) Build the executable file yourself:
    - clone the repository
    - from *force-feedback-manager* folder run:

      ``` pyinstaller --clean --onefile --windowed --version-file=version.txt src\ForceFeedbackManager.py ```

- - Directly run the Python code from the command line, ensuring you have installed Python and the necessary libraries (as indicated by the imports at the top of the file).
+ 3) Directly run the Python code from the command line, ensuring you have installed Python and the necessary libraries (as indicated by the imports at the top of the file).
 So, from *force-feedback-manager* folder run:

    ``` python src\ForceFeedbackManager.py ```